2021 Bangladesh anti-Hindu violence: Reaction

 On 16 October 2021, after Friday prayers, a crowd of over 10,000 Muslims from various Mosques in Dhaka took to streets, carrying banners of Islamist political parties and chanting, "down with the enemies of the Islam" and "hang the culprits".
 On the same day, nearby nearly 1,000 Hindus also protested against the attacks on temples and the killing of Hindus by Muslim mobs.

-Minister of Home Affairs Asaduzzaman Khan stated that the incidents were pre-planned: "It appears to us that it was a motivated act instigated by a vested group.
+Minister of Home Affairs Asaduzzaman Khan stated that the incidents were pre-planned: "It appears to us that it was a motivated act instigated by a vested group ...
 Not only in Comilla, but attempts were also made to destabilize the country previously through communal violence in Ramu and Nasirnagar."

-The Minister of Foreign Affairs of Bangladesh AK Abdul Momen issued a clarification regarding the communal violence stating 6 people were killed, 4 were Muslim and 2 Hindus were killed of which one died of natural causes and the other died after jumping in a pond.
+Minister of Foreign Affairs of Bangladesh AK Abdul Momen issued a clarification regarding the communal violence stating 6 people were killed, 4 were Muslim and 2 Hindus were killed of which one died of natural causes and the other died after jumping in a pond.
 He claimed "not a single temple was destroyed" during the violence but "deities or goddesses were vandalized".
 He stated the government was "committed to religious harmony" and advised people not to believe "ongoing propaganda" regarding the attacks from "enthusiastic media" seeking to "embarrass" the government.
 Dr Momen also stated the government had rebuilt Hindu homes and had provided generous compensation to all those affected by the violence.
 He also noted that there was a record number of Puja Mondops in Bangladesh, partly because of government-funded subsidies.

 Mirza Fakhrul Islam Alamgir, secretary general of Bangladesh Nationalist Party condemned the violence against "Hindu brothers", and alleged a government conspiracy behind the attacks.
 He called for a non-partisan government to take power before the next elections.

 Bangladesh Hindu Buddhist Christian Unity Council observed a half-day strike in Chattagram in protest of the attacks on Durga Puja venue in Chattagram.
 The General Secretary of the organization in an interview claimed that a majority of local Awami League leaders were complicit or actively aiding in the violence.
 He called for the "self-purification" of Awami League to prevent future attacks on minority community.

 On 22 October 2021, a demonstration was done in Kathmandu, Nepal to express solidarity for the victims and demanding punishment to the perpetrators.

-The Prime Minister of India Narendra Modi was heavily criticized by regional parties for his silence over the matter.
+Prime Minister of India Narendra Modi was heavily criticized by regional parties for his silence over the matter.
 In the neighbouring Indian state of Tripura, home to a large number of Hindus whose ancestors fled present-day Bangladesh, communal violence against local Muslims erupted during Vishwa Hindu Parishad rallies against the Durga Puja violence.